bencottier/llm-paper-data-retrieval/notes.md

 GPT-4: 8/10
 1,1,0,1,1,1,1,0.5,0.5,1

-This is a good result.
+This is decent performance.
 But note the caveat that when there was a correct non-N/A answer, I chose the relevant excerpt that contained the answer.
+So I made it easier compared to feeding the entire paper in.

 ## Cost-benefit considerations